 Lock Conference Room Display Mode on Apple TV

 Step #1.
 Launch Settings app on your Apple TV → General → Restrictions, and enter the passcode when asked.

 Step #2.
 Now, ensure that Conference Room Display is set to Restrict in the list of restricted items.

 Tip: tvOS lets you unlock Conference Room Display mode using your Restrictions (the 4-digit passcode) passcode.
 If you ever forget it, simply disconnect your set-top box from the power outlet.
 Wait for some time and then reconnect it.
 Next, you need to press and hold the menu button as the media player restarts.
 It will temporarily unlock the Conference Room Display mode on your Apple TV.

 It’s a very user-friendly mode, isn’t it?
 Share your valuable feedback about it in the comments below.

 You might want to refer these posts as well:

 - How to Set up and Use Home Sharing on Apple TV

-- How to Enable Restrictions on Apple TV
+- Two Ways to Take Screenshot on Apple TV